unclewalter/unclewalter.github.io/_posts/blog/2014-02-15-nine-rehearsals-week-2.md

+---
+layout: page
+sidebar: left
---- layout: post title: Nine Rehearsals - Week 2 ---
+title:  "Nine Rehearsals - Week 2"
+teaser: ""
+breadcrumb: false
+tags:
+    - theatre
+categories:
+    - blog
+---

 Only two weeks in things are moving so quickly already.
 With only one rehearsal this week, I'm surprised we covered as much ground as we did.